March Madness Betting Guide

 States With Legal March Madness Betting

 However, there are exceptions to the above.
-Residents of (or guests visiting) Delaware, New Jersey, or Rhode Island may not wager on games featuring collegiate teams from their home states.
+Residents of (or guests visiting) Delaware, New Jersey, New York, New Hampshire, or Rhode Island may not wager on games featuring collegiate teams from their home states.
 That means that New Jersey bettors cannot bet on Seton Hall games, for example, and DE and RI gamblers can’t put money on games including their hometown teams (not that either of those latter states is all that likely to have representation in the Big Dance).

 If you live in a different state than the above (or if you live in a state that forbids wagering on any home-team action), there is a solution: legal USA online sportsbooks.
 These sites, operating overseas and outside of US jurisdiction, are allowed to take US customers, and you are free to use these sites to place real-money wagers on March Madness and all other NCAA and professional sports action.
 Even if you have a local sportsbook to bet on the basketball tournament, it still makes sense to use these books as points of reference, allowing you to shop lines for the very best possible payouts.
 In their way, these offshore books are the best gambling edge any NCAA sports bettor can get.
 And best of all, there is never any hometown skew on the odds boards when betting online!